BxB-Studio/Inputs-Manager/README.md

 - Secured data saving
 - Wide range of settings

+## Documentation
+Will be available soon...<br/>
+You can use this temporary [tutorial](https://youtu.be/oZlrqwAjiqQ) to help you.
+You can also you the editor **tooltips** whenever you need something to be explained.

+## Important Notes!
+**Importing the Inputs Manager manually to your Unity project requires the [Unity CSharp Utilities](https://www.github.com/BxB-Studio/Unity-CSharp-Utilities) library to be added to your project for it to work without any** `MissingReferenceException`**s.<br/>
+Use the Automatic install method to avoid importing errors.<br/>
+This package requires a few packages to be installed from the Package Manager.
+Check the Dependencies section below for more information<br/>
+Please do not changes the destination of the existing files under the** `Resources` **directory.
+Doing so may cause some internal errors!**

+## How to Install
+There are multiple methods to install the Inputs Manager in your Unity project.<br/>
+1. **Automatically: Requires Git to be installed on your machine ([Learn more](https://docs.unity3d.com/Manual/upm-ui-giturl.html))**:
+	- Open Unity's Package Manager by going to `Window > Package Manager`.
+	- Click on the `+` button on the top left of the Package Manager window.
+	- Click on `Add package from git URL`.
+	- Enter the following Git URL: `https://github.com/BxB-Studio/Unity-CSharp-Utilities.git` to add the [Unity CSharp Utilities](https://www.github.com/BxB-Studio/Unity-CSharp-Utilities) library.
+	- Click the `Add` button.
+	- Repeat the same steps to add the Inputs Manager.
+	- Click on the `+` button on the top left of the Package Manager window.
+	- Click on `Add package from git URL`.
+	- Enter the following Git URL: `https://github.com/BxB-Studio/Inputs-Manager.git`.
+	- Click the `Add` button.

+2. **Manually**.
+	- Clone the GitHub repository of the [Unity CSharp Utilities](https://www.github.com/BxB-Studio/Unity-CSharp-Utilities) library.
+	- Extract the ZIP archive to a folder.
+	- Move the extracted folder to your project's `Assets` folder.
+	- Clone the GitHub repository of the [Inputs Manager](https://www.github.com/BxB-Studio/Inputs-Manager) repository.
+	- Extract the ZIP archive to a folder.
+	- Move the extracted folder to your project's `Assets` folder.

+## Start-up Tutorial
+The Inputs Manager is available under the `Tools > Utilities > Inputs Manager` menu.<br/>
+You can access the Inputs Manager API from the `Utilities.Inputs` namespace.

 ## Compatibility
 - Unity 2020.3.17f1 or newer<br/>

 ## Dependencies
+- Utilities: 1.1.1 or newer
 - Collections: 1.2.4 or newer
 - Input System: 1.7.0 or newer